smackem/toolbox/aoe3/italy-musket.md

 # Italy Musket Spam

-the goal is to enter commercial age with a strong eco and to quickly build a army to defend until mercs can be deployed. the problem with italy is that they start with only 3 settlers and do not have access to settler shipments. to make up for this weakness, they receive a settler for every tech they research.
+the goal is to enter commercial age with a strong eco and to quickly build an army for defende until mercs can be deployed. the problem with italy is that they start with only 3 settlers and do not have access to settler shipments. to make up for this weakness, they receive a settler for every tech they research. the key of to victory with this strat is to survive the initial onslaught against aggressive civ, then strike back as soon as your super merc shipments arrive. against less aggressive enemies (e.g. dutch, brits), try to ship mercs asap and strike a devastating blow.

-still they lag behind in commercial age speed. this strat remedies that by allowing you to go commercial with a reasonable time, an excellent eco and enough pop space to quickly grow a musket/parvesier/hussar army which will soon be complemented by mercs. lombards only come in late commercial - don't go crazy with them - they just allow you to keep concentrating
+due to their 3 vil start, italy lags behind in commercial age speed. this strat remedies that by allowing you to go commercial with a reasonable time, an excellent eco and enough pop space to quickly grow a musket/parvesier/hussar army which will soon be complemented by mercs. lombards only come in late commercial - don't go crazy with them - they just allow you to keep concentrating